The Gospel in the Old Testament

-- The smoking furnace and burning lamb passing through between the sacrifice symbolizes God's presence passing through the two parts of the offering.
+- The smoking furnace and flaming torch passing through between the sacrifice symbolizes God's presence passing through the two parts of the offering.
 Note that only God goes through the middle and not Abram (it was custom that both parties go through).
 This is to signify that the covenant needs only God's ratification to be complete.
 In a covenant between God and man, man agrees to enter into it, but the conditions and guarantees that it will be fulfilled all belong to God.

 - God now clearly indicates the second part of His promise to Abram (the first was that he would father a son) and that is the geographical boundaries of the land promise.
 From the desert in the south to the Euphrates in the north.
 All the peoples that would be conquered.

 - Under Solomon and Jeroboam (I Kings 8:65; II Kings 14:25) this promise was ultimately fulfilled in a physical way and the Jews did rule all of this land.